University of Minnesota-Twin Cities Admission Requirements

-Can I get into University of Minnesota-Twin Cities?
+How hard is it to get into University of Minnesota-Twin Cities and can I get accepted?
 The school has a 50% acceptance rate.
 Last year, 21,681 out of 43,720 applicants were admitted making University of Minnesota-Twin Cities a more competitive school to get into with a good chance of acceptance for qualifying applicants.
 Academically, it has extremely high requirements for admission test scores, generally admitting students who score in the top 14 percent.
 Only 29% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|